jasonjac2/OneMoreWiki/Page-Commands.md

+## Add Caption to Attachments
+Adds a caption below each selected attachment on the page showing the full name of the attachment.
+Useful when OneNote abbreviates the name because the name is very long.

+## Add Icon to Page Title
+Choose from a selection of icons from the Segoe UI Emoji font to add to the page title;
+OneNote automatically displays that icon in the page navigator as well.

+> ![Title Icon Dialog](images/TItleIconsDialog.png)

 ## Arrange Containers
 Rearranges the containers on a page either vertically or in columns and rows where columns are equally sized within a given page with.
 Containers are ordered purely based on the order in which they appear on the OneNote page.
 OneMore doesn't try to sort them in any intelligent way.

-## Add Icon to Page Title
-Chose from a selection of icons from the Segoe UI Emoji font to add to the page title;
-OneNote automatically displays that icon in the page navigator as well.

-> ![Title Icon Dialog](images/TItleIconsDialog.png)

 ## Collapse Outlining
 Collapses all headings with indented content.